aws-samples/shopfloor-connectivity/examples/ipc-ads-s3/README.md

 },
 ```

-In order to write the data to both the S3 bucket as well as the console uncomment the DebugTarget by deleting the’#’ an ensure the DebugServer service is started.
+In order to write the data to both the S3 bucket and the console uncomment the DebugTarget by deleting the’#’ an ensure the DebugServer service is started.

 ## S3Target section